 Are your abdominal muscles separated?

-At the elbowroom clinic we come in contact with hundreds of postnatal women every year availing of classes and clinic services.
-A growing issue we have become aware of over the last 24 months is that of diastasis or postnatal abdominal muscle separation.
+The elbowroom clinic comes in contact with hundreds of postnatal women every year availing of classes and clinic services.
+A growing issue we have become aware of is diastasis or postnatal abdominal muscle separation.

 This is not a new phenomenon.
-One study shows 39% of women’s abdomen’s will typically not recover fully with other studies indicating up to 65% of women will suffer from diastasis post giving birth.
-Furthermore, the gap can worsen if women do sit-up type exercises or use a baby sling.
+One study shows 39% of women’s abdomen will typically not recover fully with other studies indicating up to 65% of women will suffer from diastasis post giving birth.
+Furthermore, the gap can worsen if women do sit-up type exercises.

-“It was only when at The elbowroom that during my mum and baby yoga class the teacher tested my stomach muscles.
+“It was only when at The elbowroom during my mum and baby yoga class that a teacher-tested my stomach muscles.
 I was alarmed to feel a three finger gap between my muscles,” said one client.
-“I was experiencing back pain and seeing a bulge appearing on my tummy when doing sit ups.
+“I was experiencing back pain and seeing a bulge appearing on my tummy when doing sit-ups.”

-In response, over the past 24 months we have developed a full treatment protocol with our physical therapist, Ciarán Aherne.
-We offer free diagnostic checks to any women no matter when she had her baby.
-With a treatment programme of physiotherapy, taping and exercise we help and increasing number women restore ‘mummy’s tummy’ to its healthy, rightful shape.
+In response, we have developed a full treatment protocol with our physical therapist, Ciarán Aherne.
+We offer a diagnostic check to any women no matter when she had her baby.
+With a treatment programme of physical therapy and core re-training/Pilates exercises which help an increasing number of women restore ‘mummy’s tummy’ to its healthy, rightful shape.